httng/mutt-multiple-crypt-hook/README.md

 -------

 Dale Woolridge didn't mention the license under which he released his patch to the public.
+His patches are patches for mutt to enhance its functionality.
+They are thus a derivative work.
+As mutt is GPLv2 licensed, so must derivative works be.
 I have taken the liberty to release this patch under a GPLv2 license.

 [dale-woolridge]: http://www.woolridge.ca/ "Dale Woolridge"
 [old-patches]: http://www.woolridge.ca/mutt/multiple-crypt-hook.html "Old multiple-crypt-hook patches"